fcpp-experiments/xc-processes/README.md

 ## Setup

-The next sections contain the setup instructions based on the CMake build system for the various supported OSs and virtual containers.
+The next sections contain the setup instructions for the various supported OSs.
 Jump to the section dedicated to your system of choice and ignore the others.

 ### Windows